Why should I self-isolate?

-- Wash your hands often with soap and water for at least 20 seconds, and dry with disposable paper towels or dry reusable towel, replacing it when it becomes wet.
+- Wash your hands often with soap and water for at least 20 seconds.
+Dry with disposable paper towels or a reusable towel that is replaced when it becomes wet.

-- You can also remove dirt with a wet wipe and then use an alcohol-based hand sanitizer.
+- Remove dirt with a wet wipe and use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose and mouth.